This feature is available in the free plan.

 From version 2.10.2 Menus had also gained more padding just like dropdowns and tables.

-As a result, a setting have been added to revert back to the default menus size.
+As a result, a setting has been added to revert to the default menus size.

 This setting allows you to reduce the size of the fields, that has become larger since version 6.14.